 - Paying for medical care/treatment

-- Continuing with regular gifts to a friend or family member
+- Continuing with regular gifts to a friend or relative

 - Donations to charity in line with the donor’s wishes and beliefs